Fredros Okumu: Research

-Okumu's research interests include the effectiveness of Mosquito nets, the evolution of Insecticide resistance in mosquitoes and methods of trapping and killing wild mosquitoes.
+Okumu's research interests include the effectiveness of mosquito nets, the evolution of insecticide resistance in mosquitoes and methods of trapping and killing wild mosquitoes.
 Okumu places a strong emphasis on the use of field studies to determine the effectiveness of mosquito-control strategies.
 Many devices are tested thoroughly in lab settings; however, these may not recapitulate the effects in the real world.
 Okumu has been involved in field studies using mosquito baits near his institute and in local villages to test their effectiveness in situ.

-The IHI possesses the largest mosquito rearing facility in the world, known as the ‘mosquito farm’.
+The IHI possesses the largest mosquito rearing facility in the world, known as the 'mosquito farm'.
 This permits Okumu and colleagues to conduct research on mosquito population control measures on large quantities of mosquitoes.

 In 2010 Okumu published research of a synthetic lure which attracted mosquitoes 3-5 times more effectively than human odour control.
-This lure was based on components of human breath, such as Carbon dioxide and Ammonia.
+This lure was based on components of human breath, such as carbon dioxide and ammonia.
 The lure was tested in local villages to establish their best effectiveness in human environments.
-Okumu was funded by Grand Challenges Canada to produce mosquito trap lures based on Foot odor, since research indicates that mosquitoes are most attracted to the feet of humans.
-This produced a lot of media attention reporting the use of ‘stinky socks’ to attract and kill mosquitoes.
+Okumu was funded by Grand Challenges Canada to produce mosquito trap lures based on foot odor, since research indicates that mosquitoes are most attracted to the feet of humans.
+This produced a lot of media attention reporting the use of 'stinky socks' to attract and kill mosquitoes.

-Foreign Policy Magazine honoured Okumu with being a Global Thinker in 2016 for his rapid and innovative design of low-cost Aedes aegypti repellent sandals (as mosquitoes most frequently bite around the ankles) for use in Brazil to help tackle the 2015–16 Zika virus epidemic.
+Foreign Policy honoured Okumu with being a Global Thinker in 2016 for his rapid and innovative design of low-cost Aedes aegypti repellent sandals (as mosquitoes most frequently bite around the ankles) for use in Brazil to help tackle the 2015–16 Zika virus epidemic.
 Okumu's research into mosquito repellants aims to develop cheap, safe and durable protection from bites using everyday objects, including footwear and even chairs.

 Okumu studies the sexual activity of mosquitoes in order to target their mating spots.
 His research found that mosquitoes cluster to mate in the same locations every year, offering a promising way to identify effective settings for mosquito traps.